teaghan/AI-Enhanced-Education/md_files/Activity_AI_Tutors.md

    - For this activity, select **Open to Public** so that everyone can view and test out your tutor

 #### 6. **Test Your Tutor**
-   - Use the **“Test Interaction” button** to initiate a conversation with your tutor.
+   - You can use the **“Test Interaction” button** to initiate a conversation with your tutor.
    - Test how it prompts students to explain their thinking and provides feedback.

    > *Try experimenting with different student responses, including mistakes, to see how your tutor handles follow-up questions and encourages deeper thinking.*